How the Trauma of Childhood Abuse Affects Interpersonal Relationships, and How to Begin Healing

 You can step beyond your abuse and realize that you are more than your traumatic identity.
 By working collaboratively with your treatment providers, you can heal old wounds and create a strong foundation for ongoing self-growth and social connectedness, giving you the freedom to create the life you truly want.

 Bridges to Recovery offers comprehensive treatment for people struggling with childhood trauma as well as co-occurring mental health disorders and substance use disorders.
-Contact us to learn more about our renowned Los Angeles and San Diego-based programs and how we can help you or your loved one start the journey toward healing.
+Contact us to learn more about our renowned Los Angeles programs and how we can help you or your loved one start the journey toward healing.